Freedom of religion in Sudan: Status

 The INC provides for freedom of religion throughout the entire country, but disparities in the legal treatment of religious minorities exist between the north and south.
 The INC preserves Shari'a as a source of legislation in the north.
 The Constitution of Southern Sudan provides for freedom of religion, and other laws and policies of the GoSS contribute to the generally free practice of religion.
 The INC and the Constitution of Southern Sudan both deny recognition to any political party which discriminates on the basis of religion.
 There are no legal remedies to address constitutional violations of religious freedom by government or private individuals.

 Although there is no penalty for converting from another religion to Islam, converting from Islam to another religion was punishable by imprisonment or death in the north until 2020; however, a death sentence for apostasy had never been carried out.

 The government supports Islam by providing funds for mosque construction throughout the north; it also exerts influence over the established Muslim hierarchy by retaining the right to appoint and dismiss imams in most northern mosques.
 Blasphemy and defaming religion are punishable by imprisonment in the north, although these restrictions are rarely enforced.
 Authorities in the north occasionally subject converts to scrutiny, ostracism and intimidation, or encourage them to leave the country.
 In the south, there are no penalties for apostasy, blasphemy, or defaming religion; proselytizing is common.

 The government had codified limited aspects of Shari'a law into criminal and civil law, with penalties dependent on the religion of the accused.
 For instance, the consumption of alcohol is punishable by 40 lashes for a Muslim and 20 for a Christian; however, there were no reports of this punishment being implemented during the reporting period.
-The GNU observes both Muslim and Christian holidays, including Eid al-Adha, the Islamic New Year, the Birth of the Prophet Muhammad, Coptic Easter, Israa Wal Mi'Raaj, Eid ul-Fitr and Christmas.
+The GNU observes both Muslim and Christian holidays, including Eid al-Adha, the Islamic New Year, the Birthday of Muhammad, Coptic Easter, Israa Wal Mi'Raaj, Eid ul-Fitr and Christmas.
 In the south, GoSS offices do not observe Islamic holy days.
 Religious groups are required by law to register with the government as non-governmental organizations (NGOs), although this requirement is not enforced.
 Religious organizations must register as nongovernmental, nonprofit organizations to claim exemption from taxes and import duties.
 All religious groups must obtain permits from the national Ministry of Guidance and Social Endowments, the state Ministry of Construction and Planning, and the local planning office before constructing new houses of worship.